clowdr-app/clowdr/docs/auth-setup.md

 ## 4. Create Rules

-Clowdr uses Auth0 rules to handle user registration and interface with Hasura.
+Midspace uses Auth0 rules to handle user registration and interface with Hasura.
 Order of the rules matters.

 1. Create a new _Rule_
    - In the left sidebar under `Auth Pipeline`, click `Rules`, then `Create Rule`